GSA/idmanagement.gov/_arch/services.md

 If you are interested in the bits and bytes of PIV credentials, you can review the standards (see below), particularly if you develop products such as hardware or software that are _specific_ to PIV credentials for the U.S. federal government.
 (For most users and engineers, the standards may be too detailed for your needs.)

-To review the standards, there is a [National Institute of Standards and Technology (NIST) website](http://csrc.nist.gov/groups/SNS/piv/standards.html){:target="_blank"}{:rel="noopener noreferrer"} with all PIV-related standards.
+To review the standards, there is a [National Institute of Standards and Technology (NIST) website](http://csrc.nist.gov/groups/SNS/piv/standards.html){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} with all PIV-related standards.
 Here are links to some of the most common standards:

-- [**FIPS 201**](https://csrc.nist.gov/publications/detail/fips/201/3/final){:target="_blank"}{:rel="noopener noreferrer"} specifies the issuance and management of PIV credentials.
+- [**FIPS 201**](https://csrc.nist.gov/publications/detail/fips/201/3/final){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} specifies the issuance and management of PIV credentials.
-- [**NIST Special Publication 800-73, "Interfaces for Personal Identity Verification"**](https://csrc.nist.gov/publications/detail/sp/800-73/4/final){:target="_blank"}{:rel="noopener noreferrer"} specifies the interface and data elements of PIV credentials.
+- [**NIST Special Publication 800-73, "Interfaces for Personal Identity Verification"**](https://csrc.nist.gov/publications/detail/sp/800-73/4/final){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} specifies the interface and data elements of PIV credentials.
-- [**NIST Special Publication 800-76, "Biometric Data Specification for Personal Identity Verification"**](https://csrc.nist.gov/publications/detail/sp/800-76/2/final){:target="_blank"}{:rel="noopener noreferrer"} specifies the technical acquisition and formatting requirements for biometric data of PIV credentials.
+- [**NIST Special Publication 800-76, "Biometric Data Specification for Personal Identity Verification"**](https://csrc.nist.gov/publications/detail/sp/800-76/2/final){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} specifies the technical acquisition and formatting requirements for biometric data of PIV credentials.

 ## Test a PIV Card

-The [Card Conformance Tool (CCT)](https://github.com/GSA/piv-conformance/wiki/User-Guide){:target="_blank"}{:rel="noopener noreferrer"} can remotely test PIV and Personal Identity Verification–Interoperable (PIV-I) on several common operating systems.
+The [Card Conformance Tool (CCT)](https://github.com/GSA/piv-conformance/wiki/User-Guide){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} can remotely test PIV and Personal Identity Verification–Interoperable (PIV-I) on several common operating systems.
 The purpose of the CCT is to validate that commercially available PIV and PIV-I comply with relevant standards.

 <!-- from  https://playbooks.idmanagement.gov/piv/gettingstarted/ -->